 3 credits.
 A critical overview of the rhetorical uses and impact of film and mass media within the broader cultural milieu.
 In addition to the primary emphasis of film, other topics include music, television and new media.
-Prerequisite(s): ENG1303 and (ENG1304 or ENG1305 or ENG1306)

 GERMAN

 GER1001 Elementary German I